 Common Issues With Testing

 - Incorrectly spelt name on TCN submission when compared to ID being used to write the test.
-Students must make sure the name on Consent And Release Of Liability Form as well as TCN submission is same as that used on ID.
+Students must make sure the name on the Consent And Release Of Liability Form as well as TCN submission is the same as that used on the ID.

-- Length of time to receive results - contact the training centre is you do not have your test results within the stated time frame.
+- Length of time to receive results - contact the training centre if you do not have your test results within the stated time frame.